 “In the process of fleeing, the subject struck three civilian vehicles,” the DeKalb County police spokesperson said.
 “The subject was stopped at the Chevron gas station on Northlake Parkway and was taken into custody.
 The subject was transported to a local hospital in stable condition for a gunshot wound.The occupants of the vehicles that the subject struck were treated by EMS and released at the scene.”

-The Georgia State Patrol is investigating the vehicle crashes involving the DeKalb County Police car and the GBI is investigating the officer-involved shooting.
+The Georgia State Patrol is investigating the vehicle crashes involving the DeKalb County Police car and the GBI is investigating.